DB4 Series 5 Vantage

-The vehicle offered here is one of these rare and very sought after Aston Martin DB4 Series V. In total only 55 cars of the last Series V were built.
+The vehicle offered here is one of these rare and very sought-after Aston Martin DB4 Series Vs. In total only 145 Series V coupés were built.

 Besides the possibility to drive the SS engine in a normal DB4 Saloon, there was also the newly introduced special model DB4 Vantage, which combined the SS engine with the headlamp covers of the DB4GT called “Covered Headlights”, which here additionally wore a chrome ring.
 Only the cars with the covered headlights are DB4 Vantage and these also have their own chassis number range, unlike the Saloon.

-Because of the many similarities, the DB4 Series V Vantage is also often confused with its successor, the DB5, from which it differs only in a few details.
+Due to the many similarities, the DB4 Series V Vantage is also often confused with its successor DB5, from which it differs only in a few details.
 Even the most famous of all DB5s, James Bond’s official car in the film Goldfinger, was actually a DB4 Series V Vantage.
 This was equipped with the 4.0 litre engine of the DB5 and thus became the prototype for the DB5 and the official car of James Bond.